 Making Awase Dashi

-- Allow the dashi to heat up until small bubbles start to appear, then turn off the heat.
+- Allow the dashi to heat up slowly until small bubbles start to appear, then turn off the heat.
 Do not let it boil.

 - Pour the dashi through the sieve, allowing the clear broth to pass through into the bowl.